ArtosSystems/docs-legacy/source/index.html.md

 ```

 ## Retrieve Event List
-Now that you have created an event you may want to retrieve these details from the protocol in order to keep track of your live events.

-Using our Aventus RESTful API, you can query for a list of active events from your language of choice.
-In this guide, we'll explore how you can use the Aventus API to:
+Query for a list of active events from your language of choice.
-- See a list of active events

-First, take note of the method, and sample request.
-In this example guide you'll be retrieving the details of an event recently created.

 ### Method: `GET`